U.K. TRAINEE SOLICITORS

 Our trainees have been involved in advising on some of the most significant transactions in the market in recent years including those listed below:

-- The lenders to Cineworld during its restructuring
+- The lenders to Cineworld Group, one of the world’s largest cinema chains, during its restructuring

 - Equinor, the Norwegian energy company, on multiple capital markets transactions

-- Fiat Chrysler in its merger with Peugeot, creating Stellantis
+- Fiat Chrysler Automobiles on its merger with Peugeot to create Stellantis

-- Metro Bank, the UK challenger bank, on its acquisition of Ratesetter
+- Metro Bank on its acquisition of RateSetter, a peer-to-peer lending platform

-- Spirit AeroSystems, the world’s largest aerostructures engineer, on its acquisition of Bombardier’s aerostructures and aftermarket services operations including Short Brothers based in Northern Ireland
+- Spirit AeroSystems, the world’s largest aerostructures engineer, on its acquisition of Short Brothers from Bombardier

 There are many approaches to the practice of law and a large number of firms who offer training contracts.
 Distinguishing between these firms from the outside may at first appear to be a daunting task.
 During the process when you are considering a training contract and trying to decide where you are most likely to thrive, our view is that it is important to understand the culture of a firm as well as what the firm does.